-At the time of Tommy's attendance, there was no supervisory Band 7 Nurse in Charge shift.
+At the time of Meha's attendance, there was no supervisory band 7 nurse charge on shift.
 This role is now embedded into the Healthroster, with shifts filled for the preceding six weeks.
-This role provides 24-hour senior nursing support to staff caring for children.
+The NIC role provides 24-hour senior nursing support to staff caring for children.

-Following the Inquest, a further review of Paediatric ED staffing with specific reference to medical cover was undertaken and the medical model of clinicians responsible for the care of children and young people has been amended.
-The ED now has a designated Tier 3 or above Doctor responsible for caring for this cohort of patients with the support of the consultant in charge.
+Within the action plan review provided to HM Coroner immediately following the Inquest, reference to a further review of the Paediatric ED staffing with specific reference to medical cover was made.
+This took place on the 10th April 2024.
+The Trust can confirm that following this review the medical model of clinicians responsible for the care of Children and Young People has been amended, and a Tier 3 or above Doctor is now responsible for caring for this cohort of patients with the support of the consultant in charge.

-A Senior Review and Out of hours ED Consultant Call Criteria has been produced and implemented to provide additional guidance as to when a Consultant should be contacted out of hours.
+Senior Review and Out of hours ED Consultant Call Criteria have been produced and implemented to provide additional guidance as to when a consultant should be contacted out of hours.
 This has been shared with all Clinicians.
 Consultants have confirmed they are engaged and actively promote and encourage staff to contact them for support and guidance.
-It is however acknowledged that the criteria set out within appendix 3 is not an exhaustive list and any concerns which staff feel requires discussion with a Consultant should continue to take place.
+These criteria, set out within appendix 3, are not an exhaustive list and staff are aware that any concerns they feel require discussion with a Consultant must lead to contact being made.